 - Outcome is not vulnerable to perfusion change during infusion

-- Difficulties in providing constant infusion of tracer
+- Difficulties in providing constant infusion of tracer, for instance because of variation in plasma clearance

 - Optimal bolus-to-infusion ratio may vary considerably between individuals